Le lien vers cette page a été envoyé avec succès aux destinataires.

 A physician should be obligatory designated to meet the minor from the start of the detention.

-Information concerning the investigation conducted by the public prosecutor or the investigation, conducted by a specialized judge, must also be given to the minor.
+Information concerning the investigation conducted by the public prosecutor or the investigating judge must be given to the minor.

 They must also be communicated to the adults responsible for him (e.g. his parents), if known.

-In these cases (unknown parents, protection of the child and proper conduct of the investigation), the minor may appoint an adult to accompany him or her and receive this information.
+In certain cases (unknown parents, protection of the child and proper conduct of the investigation), the minor may appoint an adult to accompany him or her and receive this information.
 It's about the appropriate adult.
+If he does not choose one, the magistrate must appoint one.

 Before the hearing